collegiumv/cv_doc_new/docs/lounge/kitchen.md

 > 8. Enjoy a cup of coffee.
 > 9. Share with friends!
 > 10. CLEAN THE POT BEFORE YOU GO TO CLASS.
 > 11. Have a nice day!

 A copy of the above document is also affixed to the wall near the coffee machines.

 ## Microwave

-The microwave clock is always wrong, many attempts have been made to set the clock but it doesn't seem to hold time reliably.
-When microwaving food always cover foods which can splatter and clean any spills as soon as possible.
+The microwave clock is always wrong --- many attempts have been made to set the clock but it doesn't seem to hold time reliably.
+When microwaving food, always cover foods which can splatter and clean any spills as soon as possible.

 ## Electric Kettles

 The electric kettles are for boiling water only.
-Use for any other purpose is grounds for loosing access to the kitchen or lounge.
-Should you wish to make tea or ramen you should first boil the water and then move it to another container before adding the teabag or ramen.
+Use for any other purpose is grounds for losing access to the kitchen or lounge.
+Should you wish to make tea or ramen, you should first boil the water and then move it to another container before adding the teabag or ramen.
 This way the kettles stay clean and do not require cleaning more than once a semester.